Kirby Anders

-Kirby Anders (formerly Colby) is a fictional character on the ABC prime time soap opera Dynasty.
+Kirby Anders is a fictional character on the ABC prime time soap opera Dynasty.
 Portrayed by Kathleen Beller from 1982 to 1984, the character was introduced in the seventh episode of the series' third season, but was written out after the fourth season finale.
 Beller reprised the role for the 1991 miniseries, Dynasty: The Reunion.

 In the story, Kirby is the daughter of the Carrington family's majordomo, Joseph Anders.
 Returning to Denver after years abroad, she becomes involved in a love triangle with Adam Carrington and Jeff Colby, who hate each other.

 Kirby is portrayed by Maddison Brown in The CW's Dynasty reboot from 2018 to 2022.

 Original series

 Kathleen Beller debuted as Kirby in the November 17, 1982 third season episode "Kirby".
-Her last appearance in the original series was the May 9, 1984 season four finale episode, "The Nightmare".
+Her last appearance in the original series was the May 9, 1984, season four finale episode, "The Nightmare".
 Beller later blamed her departure from Dynasty on the new writers who were hired in 1984, explaining that they had "lost interest in her character" and subsequently did not renew her contract.
 She said at the time that she would return to the role if the show wanted her.

 Beller reprised the role for the 1991 miniseries, Dynasty: The Reunion.

 Storylines

 Season three

 Kirby, the daughter of Blake Carrington's majordomo, Joseph Anders, returns to Denver in "Kirby" (1982).
-Having grown up at the mansion, in recent years she had been studying in Paris, where she worked as a nanny but left her job after she became romantically involved with her (married) employer.
+Having grown up at the mansion, in recent years, she had been studying in Paris, where she worked as a nanny but left her job after she became romantically involved with her (married) employer.
 Upon her return, she reconnects with her childhood playmate, Blake's daughter Fallon Carrington.
 As adults, however, the gulf between rich and poor is more of an impediment to their friendship.
 In "La Mirage", Fallon hires Kirby to be the nanny for her young son, L.B.
 Colby.
 Kirby immediately has eyes for Fallon's husband, Jeff Colby.
 In "Acapulco", Joseph warns Kirby not to interfere with the troubled marriage.
 But as Kirby watches Fallon's relationship with Jeff deteriorate—mostly due to Fallon's infidelities—she ingratiates herself with Jeff.
 During this time, Blake's son Adam Carrington is also attracted to Kirby.
 Jeff protects Kirby from Adam's unwanted advances, increasing tension between the two men.
 Adam rapes Kirby in "The Search".
 He offers her a job in "Two Flights to Haiti", which she declines.
 Adam attacks Kirby again in "Reunion in Singapore", but she is rescued by Jeff.
 In the heat of the moment, Jeff (who has recently divorced Fallon) proposes marriage to her.
 Jeff and Kirby are married in Reno in the next episode, "Fathers and Sons".
 In the season finale "The Cabin", Kirby learns that she is pregnant and realizes that the child is Adam's, but is afraid to tell Jeff.